raspberrypilearning/cd-sebento-htmlcss-3/en/step_7.md

   <aside class="sideNoteStyle">
       <h3>Threats to birds</h3>
       <p>
-        Some of the main reasons you might observe declining numbers are:
+        Some of the main reasons for declining numbers of birds are:
       </p>
       <ol>
         <li>Habitat destruction</li>